We accept resumes for our teacher applicant pool year-round.

-Teachers for substitute instruction: Please email Malika Mays at email@example.com for more information.
+Teachers for substitute instruction: Please email Malika Mays, Head of School, at email@example.com for more information.

 Thurgood Marshall Academy is a college-preparatory, law-themed high school located in the Anacostia neighborhood of southeast Washington, DC—the most under-served community in the District of Columbia.
-Thurgood Marshall Academy currently serves approximately 400 students in grades 9–12.
-Thurgood Marshall Academy offers a standards-based, college preparatory academic program to all of its students.
-The curriculum strives to help students develop their own voice by teaching them the skills lawyers have—the ability to solve complex problems, think critically and advocate persuasively for themselves and their communities.
-The instructional program prepares students to master District of Columbia and national standards by balancing standardized test preparation with creative and engaging alternative assessments.
+We currently serve approximately 400 students in grades 9–12, providing a standards-based, college-preparatory academic program.
+Our curriculum strives to help students develop their own voice by teaching them the skills lawyers have—the ability to solve complex problems, think critically, and advocate persuasively for themselves and their communities.
+Our instructional program prepares students to master the District of Columbia and national standards by balancing standardized test preparation with creative and engaging alternative assessments.

-- Following the curriculum and develop standards-based lesson plans from this curriculum.
+- Following the curriculum and developing standards-based lesson plans from this curriculum.

-- Being able to create curriculum for courses.
+- Being able to create a curriculum for courses.

-- Differentiating instruction that allows all learners to access the content- present the same concepts in a variety of ways, so that all students can retain the information.
+- Differentiating instruction that allows all learners to access the content- presents the same concepts in various ways so that all students can retain the information.

 - Collaborating with other teachers in the department and the special education teacher(s) to support all students.

-- Communicating with parents and attend open houses in the evening.
+- Communicating with parents and attending open houses in the evening.